-If the decedent is a specified terrorist victim (see Specified Terrorist Victim, earlier), certain income received by the estate is not taxable.
-See Publication 3920.
+If the decedent is a specified terrorist victim (see Specified Terrorist Victim, earlier), certain income received by the

 Gross income of an estate consists of all items of income received or accrued during the tax year.
 It includes dividends, interest, rents, royalties, gain from the sale of property, and income from business, partnerships, trusts, and any other sources.
 For a discussion of income from dividends, interest, and other investment income, as well as gains and losses from the sale of investment property, see Publication 550, Investment Income and Expenses.
-For a discussion of gains and losses from the sale of other property, including business property, see Publication 544, Sales and Other Dispositions of Assets.
+For a discussion of gains and losses from the sale of other property, including business property, see Publication 544, Sales and Other Dispositions of receive income the decedent would have reported had death not occurred.
+For an explanation of this income, see Income in Respect of a Decedent under Other Tax Information, earlier.
+An estate may qualify to claim a deduction for estate taxes if the estate must include in gross income for any tax year an amount of income in respect of a decedent.
+See Estate Tax Deduction, under Other Tax Information, earlier.